 The right snorkeling fins are the difference between slicing through the water like a marlin or exhausting yourself between breaths.
 Snorkeling fins are available in the same styles as scuba fins, namely: full foot or adjustable foot pockets, and paddle or split blades.
-Here's a brief explainer of the different types of snorkeling fins:
+Here's a brief explanation of the different types of snorkeling fins:

 Full foot snorkeling fins: no socks or dive booties needed.
 Great for warm-water snorkeling.